Search

 About us: viso.ai provides Viso Suite, the world’s only end-to-end Computer Vision Platform.
 The technology helps global organizations to develop, deploy, and scale all computer vision applications in one place, and meet privacy requirements.
 Get a demo.

-Face detection is a computer technology that determines the location and size of a human face in digital images.
-Given an image, the goal of facial recognition is to determine whether there are any faces and return the bounding box of each detected face (see object detection).
+Face detection is a computer technology that identifies human faces in digital images.
+Given an image, the goal of facial recognition systems is to determine whether there are any faces and return the bounding box of each detected face (see object detection).

 Face Detect Model in Computer Vision